ifandelse/writing/techpro/your first cordova app/post.md

-#Your First Cordova App

 >tl;dr - Fasten your seat belts!
 We're going to take a whirlwind tour of what it's like to get off the ground writing mobile apps with [Adobe PhoneGap](http://phonegap.com/) and [Telerik Icenium](http://www.icenium.com/)) (both based on [Apache Cordova](http://cordova.apache.org/)).
+These are the only Cordova-based/compatible hybrid mobile options out there - but they're all we have space to cover today!

 If you're doing any kind of mobile development, then odds are you've heard of [PhoneGap](http://phonegap.com/).
 PhoneGap/[Apache Cordova](http://cordova.apache.org/) enables you to write a mobile app using HTML, JavaScript and CSS.
 Those assets run in a WebView (a full-screen native browser window) inside a native application container, and have access to a number of device APIs (thanks to the core plugins that come with Cordova/PhoneGap), and can get access to additional device APIs through custom plugins.
 Your HTML, JavaScript and CSS get packaged up (along with the native app container) inside a native application installer - so these "hybrid mobile" apps install just like a native app.